ionStici/frontend/js/js-overview.md

 ### JavaScript is backward compatible up to ES1

-- JavaScript engine that is in out browsers today is able to understand old code written 25 years ago, without having to repy on version numbers.
+- JavaScript engine that is in our browsers today is able to understand old code written 25 years ago, without having to repy on version numbers.
 - It works this way because of the fundamental principle that is baked into the JavaScript language and its development, which is: **to not break the web**.
 - This means that there is almost never anything removed from the language, but only added in new releases, so websites keep working.
 - This comes with old bugs and weird things in the language, because as we know the very first version of JavaScript was made in just 10 days, and no one back then could even imagine what JavaScript would be used for one day.
 The initial goal of JS was just to add some simple dynamics to pages, not to write whole web applications in browsers like we do today.